gavi25/Netflix-Analysis-SQL-/README.md

  - Common Ratings: Insights into the most common ratings provide an understanding of the content's target audience.
  - Geographical Insights: The top countries and the average content releases by India highlight regional content distribution.
  - Content Categorization: Categorizing content based on specific keywords helps in understanding the nature of content available on Netflix.

+This analysis provides a comprehensive view of Netflix's content and can help inform content strategy and decision-making.

+<h3> Contributions </h3>

+Contributions are welcome!
+Please fork this repository and submit a pull request with your changes.